PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/programming/on-before/+page.md

 }
 ```

-And that is very good thinking of you, but it does unfortuantelly not work; the special `a` variable can only be used inside methods in your `App` class, and can't be used when your app constants/variables are initialized.
+And that is very good thinking of you, but it does unfortunately not work; in your `App` class, the special `a` variable can only be used inside methods, and it can't be used when your app constants/variables are initialized.

 :::

 So, the proper solution to this problem is to use the `onBefore()` method in your `App` class.
-When the special `a` variable is created, it will contain all your app constants/variables/methods, and then your `App.onBefore()` method will be called on it (if you have one), in which you can set all constants/variables to their correct values.
+When the special `a` variable is created, it will contain all your app constants/variables/methods, and then your `App.onBefore()` method will be called (if you have one).

 ::: tip Example